Graduate School (Master’s/PhD)

 Undergraduate Record/GPA: The GPA is a standard estimate of your aptitude to be academically successful in graduate school.
 GPAs are calculated in a number of ways: cumulative, by major or using the most recent units earned.
 You will need to check with individual institutions to see how they handle GPA calculation.
 Significant research experience, as well as conference presentations and/or publications, helps increase the competitiveness of your application.

-Letters of Recommendation: Getting these letters, which are very important in the application process, seems to cause the most stress for students.
+Letters of Recommendation: Getting these letters, which are very important in the application process, requires planning and relationship-building.
 Typically, you will need to contact three writers.
 Depending upon the requirements of your program they may be from faculty, internship supervisors, employers or others who can confidently discuss your potential for graduate-level work.
 Be sure to give your references plenty of time to write the letters.
 For help figuring out how to approach potential references, contact the Center for Career & Professional Development.

 Institutional: Typically, these awards consist of research and teaching assistantships, tuition fee waivers and fellowships.
 Awards are usually based upon merit rather than financial need and are instrumental in recruiting candidates to their programs.
 The application process is usually included as part of the admissions application.
 The deadline to apply for these awards, however, is often much earlier than program deadlines (typically December-March).